Have you ever complained to a brand publicly via social media?

 Use the data you gathered while answering the questions above in section #2.

 Create a series of pre-written replies to help streamline the process of social network moderation.

 The key to using canned responses is ensuring they read correctly to the end user.

 Similarly to email replies, the customer will interpret words without tone and inflection.
-So, responses should be written in ways that cannot be misconstrued.
+So, the best customer service responses should be written in ways that cannot be misconstrued.

-However unlike email, these replies will be public—as will the time stamp (see point #1, above: reply as soon as possible).
+However, unlike email these replies will be public—as will the time stamp (see section #1: reply as soon as possible on social media).

 Users want personal attention, so customize the reply to the individual on a case-by-case basis.
-Scripted replies are guidelines to be modified to fit a situation.
+Scripted replies are guidelines you will modify to fit a situation.

-For major corporations, replying to every single post may not align with the overall social media strategy simply because of the sheer number of comments.
+For major corporations, replying to every single post may not align with the overall strategy for social media and customer service simply because of the sheer number of comments.

-The rate at which your company replies to posts can align with size of your brand:
+The rate at which your company replies to posts can align with the size of your brand.

 - Small businesses need to reply to everything as a means of community-building.